Skip to main content

 Heidi Boyd, ’07

 “All Stanford alumni have a responsibility to give back to their local and global communities.
-I'm excited to take part in a program that can help recent grads deepen their linkages to the university while also forging linkages with in-need organizations and populations.”
+I'm excited to take part in a program that can help recent grads deepen their connections to the university while also forging connections with in-need organizations and populations.”

 Volunteering drive